How Much Does a Treadmill Cost?

 If the motor is more powerful, the ride will be more comfortable.

-Modern treadmills come with a plethora of functions, including the following:
+Modern treadmills come with a lot of different characteristics, such as the following:

-- Speakers that are connected to Bluetooth 🎶
+- Speakers that automatically change their volume and angle when they are linked to Bluetooth

 The higher the level of technology, the higher the price.